florian-huber/ai_for_smart_health/README.md

-# Materials and tests for "Inteligent Systems for Smart Health"
+# Intelligent Systems for Smart Health
+Materials and tests to support the course at Düsseldorf University of Applied Sciences (HSD).

 ## Create new environment for this course (recommended)